marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/disassembly.md

 </div>

 {: .warning }
 > From here on out, you will be working with exposed MCPs.
-Be very careful with handling tools around the plates, and well as physically handeling them. **DO NOT TOUCH THE SURFACE OF THE PLATES**, only touch the edges to prevent contamination and damage.
+Be very careful with handling tools around the plates, and well as physically handling them. **DO NOT TOUCH THE SURFACE OF THE PLATES**, only touch the edges to prevent contamination and damage.
 While plates _can_ be cleaned, it is a tedious and time consuming process.

 #### Step 7: Remove clamping spacers, leaf spring, and wedge
 {: .fw-700 }